How to Create Social Media Graphics Using One Stupid-Simple Rule

 Effective CTAS in graphics follow these principles:

 Subtle changes to CTA design can yield dramatic improvements in conversion.
-One client saw a 24% increase in swipe-ups by changing their CTA from “Learn More” to “See How” with improved visual treatment.
+One client saw a 24% increase in swipe-ups by changing their CTA from “Learn More” to “See How,” with a more visually compelling treatment.

 User-Generated Content Visuals: Authenticity at Scale